 National Math Stars

-For “exceptional” young math students — the 1 in 1,000 students who score in the 99th percentile on testing and have a passion for math.
+For the 1 in 1,000 students whose mathematical ability is in the 99.9th percentile and have a passion for math.
 The organization provides 10 years of support in many forms including financial, informational, community, and advocacy.
 Applications are open for 2nd and 3rd graders starting in mid-January through mid-June.
+NMS recommends applicants have existing test scores in the top 2% or 98th percentile and will administer further testing.
+Information sessions have been added to our Google Calendar.

 website